[Math Lair] Game Theory

 2. A coin is flipped.
 If it comes up heads, you get $10,000,000.
 Otherwise you get nothing.

 Now most people will choose option 1, even though this option leads to a smaller average return ($1,000,000 versus $5,000,000).
 This is because most people perceive both $1,000,000 and $10,000,000 as "huge sums of money", so the difference is not comprehended as easily as the difference between $1 and $10.
 Most people want a sure "large sum" rather than a 50% chance of getting nothing.
+This also relates to the economic concept of utility.

 Combinatorial Games

 Combinatorial game theory is another theory of games.
-In the examples above, note that the games involving flipping a coin involved an element of chance, while Prisoner's Dilemma involves hidden information (the two prisoners do not know what option the other has chosen).
+In the examples above, note that flipping a coin involves an element of chance, while Prisoner's Dilemma involves hidden information (the two prisoners do not know what option the other has chosen).
 In contrast, combinatorial games (1) have what is known as perfect information (no chance is involved and no player can hide information about the game state from other players) and (2) they are sequential (one player makes a move, then another, and so on).
 For more information on combinatorial games, see Combinatorial Games.